saucelabs/sauce-school/codelabs/Module2_APITesting.md

 ### Schedule a Test

 Scheduling a test basically means we can set up a recurring job (sort of like a [`cron` job](https://www.hostinger.com/tutorials/cron-job)) that can run our published tests at a specific time, along with other test parameters.
-A test that is published, but not scheduled, appears with a `-` underneath the **Schedules** tab like this:
+If you look on the project page where your tests are listed, a test that is published, but not scheduled, appears with a `-` underneath the **Schedules** tab like this:

 <img src="assets/apif-mod2/01/unscheduled.png" alt="API Fortress: Not Scheduled" />